 It’s easy to get swept up in choosing investments based on hot trends or favorite brands.
-If your portfolio has a narrow focus, with investments concentrated heavily in certain sectors or industries, you’re more likely to experience financial loss if they perform poorly.
-That’s why building a diverse investment portfolio is always a smart move, no matter what’s happening in the stock market.
-Here are some ideas to help you create a well-rounded portfolio.
+If your portfolio is too focused in one area, you’re more likely to have financial loss.
+That’s why investment diversification is a smart move, no matter what’s happening in the stock market.
+Here are some ideas to help you add different types of investments to your portfolio.

 What’s a Diversified Portfolio?

 A diversified portfolio has balanced investments to manage risk.
 If most of your investments are in just one or two sectors (e.g., energy or real estate) and if those sectors perform poorly, you have a higher risk for loss.
 However, if you own stocks in multiple sectors across different industries and companies, and any one of those performs poorly, it will have less of an impact.

 What Is Asset Allocation, and Why Should I Care?